 Jerry Penry and Larry Carpenter (on ridge in background) mapping the Merna B-24 crash site in November 2006.

 The military crash reports are not very detailed as to the exact locations of the sites.
 Some descriptions are actually wrong, such as giving the wrong distance or direction from a particular town.
 The newspaper accounts will often give some additional clues, but most editors respected the desire of the military to not release a lot of detailed information.

-Only fives sites in Nebraska involving seven planes have been recognized with memorials - Chappell, Laurel, Naper, Wayne, and Wood River.
+Eleven sites in Nebraska involving nineteen planes have been recognized with memorials - Bruning AAF, Chappell, Grand Island, Harvard, Laurel, Milligan, Naper, Ohiowa, Wayne, Wood Lake, and Wood River.
 It is hoped that the communities where memorials need to be placed will join together for this effort.

 Highway Memorial Signs